Eager to embed P4C at your school?

 Parents distracted by social media speak less to their children, and the impact is growing.
 In one school with many younger parents, children joining reception completely nonverbal rose from five, to half to the class.

-Philosophy Circles can help.
-You'll learn how to overcome the different obstacles children have to speaking, and get (almost) every child talking:
+You'll learn how to overcome the different obstacles children have to speaking, and get (almost) every child talking, including strategies like:

 - Playground Confident, Classroom Shy - how to empower children who clam up in the classroom